Snap to Network

 Split Duration (Optional)

-The amount of time between observations that, if exceeded, will break the processing out to a separate track.
+The amount of time between observations that, if exceeded, breaks the processing out to a separate track.

 String